 Pope Clement X (Altieri) died on the afternoon of July 22, 1676.
 He was in his 86th year, and had been ill for some time, both physically and (as the French sources in particular insist) mentally.
 In his senility, he deferred completely to his "nephew", Cardinal Paluzzo Paluzzi Altieri, who was not a scrupulous man financially or politically.
 Early on the evening of his death, the body of the pope was carried in solemn procession from the Quirinal to St. Peter's, where it lay in state in the Chapel of the Blessed Sacrament for the three succeeding days

 Cardinal Franzoni arrived in Rome on July 30, and on the 31st Cardinals Bichi, Crescenzio and Conti.
-It was noticed that evening that Cardinals Barbarini, Chigi, d' Estrées, and Rospigliosi met at the Palazzo della Cancelleria, apparently to open negotiations as to who would become pope (Conclavi, 95).
-Next day, more Cardinals arrived in Rome: Buonvisi, Marescotti, Buonaccorsi, Gravina, and Caraccioli.
+It was noticed that evening that Cardinals Barbarini, Chigi, d' Estrées, and Rospigliosi met at the Palazzo della Cancelleria, apparently to open negotiations as to who would become pope [Conclavi, 95].
+Next day, more Cardinals arrived in Rome: Buonvisi, Marescotti, Buonaccorsi, Orsini de Gravina, and Caraccioli.
 On August 2 Cardinal Neri Corsini arranged a meeting of a number of cardinals at the house of Cardinal Rospigliosi for discussions.
-No dowbt these were the creature of Alexander VII.
+No doubt these were the creature of Alexander VII, seeking common ground and an agreeable candidate.
 Cardinal Chigi, in his most recent visit to Florence, had entered into an oral agreement with the Grand Duke of Tuscany, Cosimo III (1670-1723), to support Cardinal Neri Corsini, a Florentine, for the Papal Throne.
-Should this turn out to be impossible to achieve, the second choice was Cardinal Piccolomini.
+Should this turn out to be impossible to achieve, the second choice was to be Cardinal Piccolomini.

 At the death of Pope Clement there were sixty-seven cardinals, of whom sixty-five ultimately participated in the Conclave, though two died before its conclusion [Bullarium Romanum (Turin edition) 19, pp. 24-29: list of graces and privileges given to the Conclavists; and pp. 34-37, for the dapiferi].
+There is a list of cardinals, arranged according to faction, in the Memoires des intrigues de la Cour de Rome, 241-247.
 The Conclave began on Sunday, August 2, with forty-four cardinals attending the Mass of the Holy Spirit in St. Peter's.
 The author of the Conclave states that 36 cardinals, whom he names, entered on the 2nd, and fourteen more on the 3rd, (Discorso Terzo, folium E, recto and verso).
 The same list of 36 is given by the author of Conclavi (p.
 97), and he names three cardinals who entered during the day on the 3rd and 11 cardinals who entered on the evening of the 3rd (p.
 98).
 That would be a total of fifty.

-The great powers were all represented in Rome: the Emperor Leopold I, in the absence of an ambassador, by Cardinal Carlo Pio di Savoia; the King of France Louis XIV by the Duc d' Estrées and the Cardinal César d'Estrées; Charles II, King of Spain, was represented by his mother's former confessor, the Cardinal Johann Nidhard, SJ.
+The great powers were all represented in Rome: the Emperor Leopold I, in the absence of an ambassador, by Cardinal Carlo Pio di Savoia of Ferrara; the King of France Louis XIV by the Duc d' Estrées and the Cardinal César d'Estrées; Charles II, King of Spain, was represented by his mother's former confessor, the Cardinal Johann Nidhard, SJ.
 The Archbishop of Braga, Veríssimo de Lencastre, represented Alfonso VI of Portugal.
-Philip Howard, OP, the Cardinal Norfolk, spoke for Catholic England.
+Philip Howard, OP, the Cardinal Norfolk, spoke for Catholic England, though the Protector of England was officially Cardinal Barberini.
 Louis XIV was so annoyed at his treatment during the Altieri years that he forbade cardinals of the French interest from visiting the Camerlengo or any of Pope Clement's creatures.
+This was, of course, the worst possible gesture to make, if the French hoped to influence the Conclave in their favor.
+Louis XIV was, as so often, an egotistical ass.
 The Duc d' Estrées was under strict orders to ally the French faction with Cardinals Chigi and Ruspogliosi against Cardinal Paluzzi Altieri and the Clementine faction ([Leti], Conclave, 5).
 Naturally, the Spanish, who always opposed the French, would support Paluzzi Altieri.
 This complicated matters considerably.
 Former Queen Christine of Sweden attempted to mix in to the politics of the Conclave, writing to the King of France that she could offer him the support of Cardinal Decio Azzolini and his friends, but a reply was only written after the Conclave had ended ([Leti], Histoire des conclaves 3rd ed.
 Vol.2, 11).